Why Do PCs Slow Down While Macs Don’t?

 The next big one is Windows updates.
 You’ll find countless complaints about Windows updates online.

 People don’t recommend updating your Windows unless there’s a significant security risk.
-Major updates can make your PC very slow because of bugs and compatibility issues.
+Major updates can slow your PC because of bugs and compatibility issues.

 Microsoft doesn’t account for the thousands of different hardware combinations.
 So, it’s impossible to optimize the operating system to work correctly.